jjdeprisco/JDRenderEngine/README.md

 The JDRenderEngine is designed for quick generation of a completed piece after you have done all the creative work on the audio and visuals to your liking.
 JDRenderEngine is really a utility that allows you to quickly audition changes as you render a project, stop if you don't like what you see, and quickly make adjustments.
 As a creative programmer and multimedia artist, I've always seen these sorts of utilities as creative tools that can be bent to the creator's will just as much as any other tool.

-## What you need:

-With proper setup, the JDRenderEngine will produce reproducible rendering of a project.
-You should only come to the JDRenderEngine after you have:

-  1. Complete audio track
-  2. Timings for your scene changes (if any)
-  3. Visual content prepared elsewhere.
-This can be other Touchdesigner project output or generative components saved as their own containers.
-  4. Intro and outro content (title slide, credits, etc.

 ## Features:

 1. Single-key render (after you've done some setup).
 2. Crucially, I provided a "panic button" so you can stop and re-render easily.
 Lots of under the hood scripting is taken care of so you can focus on the creative part!
 3. Scene and current time (in seconds) are provided via a heads-up display that can be used as a preview or rendered with the actual content.
 The default output for the Moviefileout TOP does not include this overlay, but it's easy to change.
 4. Scene time caluclations are handled by scripts.
+5. Options for running test audio without rendering.
-5. Everything is *independent* of the Touchdesigner timeline.
+6. Everything is *independent* of the Touchdesigner timeline.

 ## How to use:

-Before you continue, please not that what I call a "Scene" here is any separate piece of content.
-If you want to use one Scene that has within it a bunch of evolving changes, you can do that.
+Before you continue, please note that what I call a "Scene" here is any separate piece of content.
+A single Scene can have within it a bunch of evolving changes.
 If you want to transition from one piece of content to another, you can do that as well.
 A Scene can hold your intro title slide, or your outro credits.
 It's up to you.

-I've started with 12 scenes because for the material I was creating (songs 3-4 min long) that seemed to be more than enough.
+I've started with 12 scenes because I was creating material based on songs that were 3-4 minutes long.
 But the tool is scalable if you pay attention to the construction.
 I've tried to comment as much as possible within the scripts.

 By default, I've set Scene 1 as a title slide, which runs for 300 frames (5 sec) with no music.
 Music starts on Scene 2.